srclark/InsertUserDemo/README.md

 ## bootstrap styling

 Although I'm used to creating user interfaces from designer specs, I completely used Bootstrap styling for my app.

+## Error Handling

+Right now I'm handling all errors returned from sequelize with an alert.
+For express-validator errors, I'm showing just the first error above the user insert form.